-The LEA has the primary responsibility for ensuring that a free appropriate public education (FAPE) is available to students in the LEA who are eligible for special education.
-The Desert/Mountain SELPA holds no jurisdiction, financially or decision making, over any due process complaints filed against its member LEAs.
-If named as an individual in a due process complaint filing, the member LEAs agree to dismiss the Desert/Mountain SELPA as a named participant and shall inform other parties of the SELPA role and responsibilities in terms of liability and due process filings.
+The Charter LEA has the primary responsibility for ensuring that FAPE is available to children in the Charter LEA who are eligible for special education.
+The Charter SELPA holds no jurisdiction, financially or decision making, over any due process complaints filed against its member Charter LEAs.
+If named as an individual in a due process complaint filing, the member Charter LEA agrees to dismiss the Charter SELPA as a named participant and shall inform other parties of the Charter SELPA's role and responsibilities in terms of liability and due process filings.